Community Risk Reduction

 Failure to register as outlined above and/or failure to maintain current registration through permit renewal shall be deemed a misdemeanor ordinance violation.

-Fire investigations are conducted by on duty members of the Operations Division, and overseen by the Division Chief of Community Risk Reduction.
+Fire investigations are conducted by on duty members of the Operations Division and by the Fire Marshals who are overseen by the Division Chief of Community Risk Reduction.
 Investigations are conducted into both criminal and non-criminal fire causes and conditions.
 Fire Investigators work in conjunction with the Harrison Police Department Criminal Investigation Division.

 FIRE SAFETY EDUCATION